 - 9.1 This section should be read in conjunction with the trust's Whistleblowing Policy which includes full details of the procedures to be followed in relation to allegations against staff. - 9.2 All staff are required to report whistleblowing matters to the headteacher.
 If the headteacher is absent or if the whistle blow relates to the headteacher, staff are required to report directly to the CEO or Chair of Trustees. - 9.3 Whistleblowers must be reassured that a disclosure made in good faith will never lead to a detrimental position for their employment.
 A knowingly false disclosure however could lead to disciplinary action.
-All guidance stated in part 4 of KCSIE (2024) regarding the management and record keeping of whistleblowing allegations must be followed. - 9.4 Allegations against staff (including agency and supply staff) This section should be read in conjunction with the Low Level Allegations Against Staff Policy. - 9.5 HEdT has procedures for dealing with allegations against staff (including agency/supply) and this is outlined in the whistle blowing policy and follow the DfE guidance found in KCSIE. - 9.6 Where any member of the academy staff or any volunteer has concerns that a person has caused harm or poses a future risk of harm to children they must act in accordance with this academy policy. - 9.7 Where a child makes an allegation against a staff member, supply teacher or volunteer, the allegation will be taken seriously and acted upon immediately Parents will be contacted as soon as reasonably possible. - 9.8 The child will be offered support, and their wishes will be carefully considered before any actions are carried out. - 9.9 The Local Authority has designated an officer, or team of officers, to be involved in the management and oversight of allegations against people that work with children (Designated Officer(s) also known as LADO). - 9.10 The designated officer(s)/LADO must be informed immediately and in any event within one working day of all allegations against staff (including supply), Trustees and volunteers that come to the academy's attention and meet the criteria. - 9.11 Any safeguarding allegation against staff must be alerted to the Director of Safeguarding and Attendance and the Director of Operations. - 9.12 Detailed guidance and training is regularly given to staff, Trustees and volunteers to ensure that their behaviour and actions do not place pupils or themselves at risk of harm or of allegations of harm to a child.
+All guidance stated in part 4 of KCSIE (2024) regarding the management and record keeping of whistleblowing allegations must be followed. - 9.4 Allegations against staff (including agency and supply staff) This section should be read in conjunction with the Low Level Allegations Against Staff Policy. - 9.5 HEdT has procedures for dealing with allegations against staff (including agency/supply) and this is outlined in the policy and follows the DfE guidance found in KCSIE. - 9.6 Where any member of the academy staff or any volunteer has concerns that a person has caused harm or poses a future risk of harm to children they must act in accordance with this academy policy. - 9.7 Where a child makes an allegation against a staff member, supply teacher or volunteer, the allegation will be taken seriously and acted upon immediately Parents will be contacted as soon as reasonably possible. - 9.8 The child will be offered support, and their wishes will be carefully considered before any actions are carried out. - 9.9 The Local Authority has designated an officer, or team of officers, to be involved in the management and oversight of allegations against people that work with children (Designated Officer(s) also known as LADO). - 9.10 The Local Authority Designated Officer (LADO) contact information is LADO@cambridgeshire.gov.uk and 01223 727 967.The designated officer(s)/LADO must be informed immediately and in any event within one working day of all allegations against staff (including supply), Trustees and volunteers that come to the academy's attention and meet the criteria or placing a pupil at risk of harm. - 9.11 Any safeguarding allegation against staff must be alerted to the Director of Safeguarding and Attendance and the Director of Operations. - 9.12 Detailed guidance and training is regularly given to staff, Trustees and volunteers to ensure that their behaviour and actions do not place pupils or themselves at risk of harm or of allegations of harm to a child.